-Here is a diagram to help you understand what is focal length.
+Here is a diagram to help you understand is focal length.
 An understanding of focal length and zoom range will help you when you are considering buying a camera or a lens.

 In the diagram below, if you can imagine a longer lens (the space marked in red) with would give you a narrower angle of view of the subject.
 In other words a smaller amount of the subject would be focused on the sensor.
 Longer focal lengths are good for shooting sports, wildlife, and portraits of individual people.